PEER POWER VIDEO PROJECT

 Bystander Intervention - preventing and de-escalating potentially violent incidents by empowering bystanders with the confidence and tools to intervene.

-Send your short film ideas to: Paulina Grainger, Arts & Outreach Coordinator, Inter-Cultural Association of Greater Victoria, email@example.com or for more information 250-388-4728 Ext.
-138
+For more information please contact: Paulina Grainger, Arts & Outreach Coordinator, Inter-Cultural Association of Greater Victoria, email@example.com or call (250) 388-4728 Ext.
+138.

 During the year, ICA puts together many different types of arts events in and around the community to help build cultural connections.